BRG-research/compas_assembly2/README.md

 ## TODO

+- [ ] When adding assemblies or elements all the parents must have child and grandchilnders elements
+- [ ] Serialization of assembly data-structure and child assembly structure
 - [ ] Assembly.py review the "add_element_by_index" method.
 Example, elements are added not by element index, but assemblies can be created by b) adding assemblies within the assembly, c) manually grouping when first grandchilds are created and then childs can be added, then parents, so it is a reversed scheme.
 - [ ] Create different Element classes e.g. Beam, Plate, Block, Glulam, etc. Use OCC for curved geometries
 - [ ] Create a viewer class that iterates through existing properties and visualizes them